How To: Prepare for a Hurricane

 First, prepare some basics before a hurricane is in the forecast.

-• If you are not advised to evacuate, plan to have adequate supplies of food, water, and essentials.
+- If you are not advised to evacuate, plan to have adequate supplies of food, water, and essentials.
 These reserves should sustain you in case you lose power and are unable to leave your home due to blocked roads, flooding, or downed trees.
 Since you may not have access to clean water for a few days, fill plastic bottles with clean water for drinking, then plug and fill bathtubs and/or sinks with water for flushing the toilet or washing.
-You may also consider investing in a portable generator, topping off the car’s gas tank, and filling any spare gas cans for fuel reserves until power is restored.
+You may also consider investing in a reliable home generator (or even just a portable generator), topping off the car’s gas tank, and filling any spare gas cans for fuel reserves until power is restored.

 Then go ahead and make your home “hurricane-ready.”

-• Trim or remove any damaged trees or limbs that could fall during strong winds.
+- Trim or remove any damaged trees or limbs that could fall during strong winds.
 You especially want to make sure that tree limbs do not overhang the roof or scrape along the sides of your house.
-While you’re inspecting the grounds, examine the rain gutters and downspouts: Secure any loose components, then clear clogs to prevent water damage to your property.
+While you’re inspecting the grounds, examine the rain gutters and downspouts: Secure any loose components, then clear clogs in the gutters to prevent water damage to your property.

-• Check and replace any damaged window glass, roof shingles, or siding sections before it’s too late.
-Consider investing in storm shutters and close them when a hurricane is nearing your area; even then, stay away from the windows during hurricanes to avoid flying glass from broken windows.
+- Check and replace any damaged window glass, roof shingles, or siding sections before it’s too late.
+Consider investing in great hurricane shutters and close them when a storm is nearing your area; even then, stay away from the windows during hurricanes to avoid flying glass from broken windows.
 If you don’t have storm shutters, consider boarding up your windows with plywood; pre-cut the sections to fit your windows and have them ready to go in an easily-accessible location.

 To stay safe during the hurricane itself…